wxian3/video-nerf/README.md

 ```
 python run_nerf.py --config configs/{DATASET}.yaml
 ```
-For example, raplace `{DATASET}` with cat_1, create a config file based on the example `./configs/example.yaml`, give a unique expname and specify base directory where logs are stored.
+For example, raplace `{DATASET}` with cat_1, create a config file based on the example `./configs/example.yaml`, give a unique expname and specify a base directory where logs are stored.
+You can also start multi-GPU training by adding `--num_gpus`.

 Training takes 24-48 hours using 2 NVIDIA V100 GPUs.
-Run tensorboard to visualize the training process:
+Start tensorboard and visualize the training at http://localhost:6006/:
 ```
-tensorboard --logdir ./logs --port 8090
+tensorboard --logdir ./logs
 ```

 To test and render video NeRF on different datasets: